BhavanaNannuru/cyber_security_journal/reflections/unfiltered.md

 # Day 36 – IoT and Old Bugs!
 📅 Date: 12 July 2025
 Whoa… CVE-2017-11882 was eye-opening.
 Can’t believe such an *old* Microsoft Office component (Equation Editor!) could let attackers take over systems so easily.
 Makes me think how dangerous legacy software really is.

+# Day 37 – CVEs All Around!
+📅 Date: 13 July 2025
+Learnt how CVEs work in the bigger picture and dove into CVE-2023-36884.
+Wild how attackers weaponize Office files for RCE!
+Makes me want to patch everything twice.